nakky/Snowball/README.md

 server.Open();
 ```

-In Unity, Prefab is also useful function, so we prepared some Prefabs in Snowball Unity Package.
+In Unity, Prefab is also useful features, so we prepared some Prefabs in Snowball Unity Package.

 ## Overview

 Snowball consists of "ComServer" and "ComClient".
-ComClient connect to ComServer, and transfar data via Data Channels.
+ComClient connect to ComServer, and transfer data via Data Channels.

 ### Server/Client

 ComServer and ComClient can be set some parameters (ex.
 Send Port, Receive Port, Buffer Size...).
 You can set those parameters before Open().
-Snowball use UDP, though if you want to test on localhost, you can not use same port in Send and Receive (Two UDP sockets can not bind to same port).
+Snowball use UDP, though if you want to test on localhost, you can not use same port in Send and Receive (Two UDP sockets can not be bind to the same port).
 In those case, you should set contrasting numbers to Server and Client respectively.
-(Default port numbers are constracting.)
+(Default port numbers are contrasting.)

 ```csharp
 server.SendPortNumber = 50001;